Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Two hikers in colorful jackets enjoy a sunny picnic at a rustic wooden table, surrounded by tall grass and forest greenery.
 A sandwich and an apple are visible on the table.

-Killin had a bit more going on than the previous villages.
+By mid-afternoon, we’d reached Killin, our stop for the day.
 It’s built around the Falls of Dochart—wide, rushing water right through the center.
 We stayed at the Falls of Dochart Inn, which was exactly what the name implies.
 Creaky floors, narrow halls, and a pub with dark walls—it was a bit worn, but comfortable and full of character.

 Churning rapids of the River Dochart flowing past whitewashed stone buildings and cottages in Killin, Scotland, viewed from a stone bridge under a partly cloudy sky.

-We wandered through the village and into an old churchyard with ancient stones and partial ruins.
-After that, we grabbed dinner back at the inn.
+We wandered through the village and into an old churchyard with ancient stones and partial ruins, then made our way back to the inn for dinner.

 Old stone bridge structure with arches and decorative stone columns, set beside a river and surrounded by trees.